 As an approved pandemic provider for Tennessee, University Health Services is administering the COVID-19 vaccine.
 University Health Services is happy to be able to offer this free service to the campus community.

 As a reminder, the University does not require the COVID-19 vaccination for UTC faculty, staff or students at this time.

-University Health Services is happy to be able to offer this service to the campus community.
 For more information on the various COVID-19 vaccines, visit COVID Vaccines.

 Questions about COVID-19 vaccinations on UTC’s campus may be emailed to email@example.com.